VOptimizer/VCore/README.md

 cmake --build .
 ```

-The cli will be statically with VCore.
+The cli will be statically linked with VCore.

 ## Who is using VCore?